-The professional educator uses technology in a responsible manner by:
+A. The professional educator uses technology in a responsible manner by:

 - Using social media responsibly, transparently, and primarily for purposes of teaching and learning per school and district policy.
 The professional educator considers the ramifications of using social media and direct communication via technology on one’s interactions with students, colleagues, and the general public;

 - Staying abreast of current trends and uses of school technology;